 Maternal endowments (health, nutrition and education) as well as agency and empowerment are also determinants of stunting.
 Consuming an optimal diet and accessing quality, appropriate healthcare can improve birth outcomes and interrupt the intergenerational transmission of under-nutrition.
 The process of stunting begins even before birth, and maternal under-nutrition is associated with impaired growth in utero.
 Maternal stature continues to be the strongest predictor of child stunting in Myanmar, with children born to mothers of short stature 6 times more likely to be stunted.
 Nationally, 6.4% of women age 15-49 are of short stature, with the prevalence as high as 14% in Chin.
 Other maternal factors, such as socio-economic status, level of education, age of pregnancy, and access to maternal care are determinants of stunting.
-Mothers' level of education, for example, is significantly correlated with stunting: stunting prevalence is 39 percent in households were the mother had no education.
+Mothers' level of education, for example, is significantly correlated with stunting: stunting prevalence is 39 percent in households were the mother had no education, compared to 17 percent in households where the mother had more than secondary education.
 Access to adequate care in pregnancy and delivery is also low: only 51 percent of women attend at least 4 antenatal care visits, and 60 percent of deliveries were assisted by a skilled birth attendant.